Thermodynamic temperature: Nature of kinetic energy, translational motion, and temperature

 Figure 2 The translational motions of helium atoms occur across a range of speeds.
 Compare the shape of this curve to that of a Planck curve in Fig. 5 below.

-While the Boltzmann constant is useful for finding the mean kinetic energy in a sample of particles, it is important to note that even when a substance is isolated and in thermodynamic equilibrium (all parts are at a uniform temperature and no heat is going into or out of it), the translational motions of individual atoms and molecules occurs across a wide range of speeds (see animation in Fig. 1 above).
+While the Boltzmann constant is useful for finding the mean kinetic energy in a sample of particles, even when a substance is isolated and in thermodynamic equilibrium (all parts are at a uniform temperature and no heat is going into or out of it), the translational motions of individual atoms and molecules occurs across a wide range of speeds (see animation in Fig. 1 above).
 At any one instant, the proportion of particles moving at a given speed within this range is determined by probability as described by the Maxwell–Boltzmann distribution.
 The graph shown here in Fig. 2 shows the speed distribution of 5500 K helium atoms.
 They have a most probable speed of 4.780 km/s (0.2092 s/km).
 However, a certain proportion of atoms at any given instant are moving faster while others are moving relatively slowly; some are momentarily at a virtual standstill (off the x-axis to the right).
 This graph uses inverse speed for its x-axis so the shape of the curve can easily be compared to the curves in Fig. 5 below.
 In both graphs, zero on the x-axis represents infinite temperature.
 Additionally, the x- and y-axes on both graphs are scaled proportionally.